- your career

-The Office of Academic Personnel is a service organization whose mission is to facilitate the recruitment, appointment, advancement, and development of outstanding and diverse faculty and academic appointees.
+The Office of Academic Personnel is a service organization whose mission is to facilitate the recruitment, appointment, advancement, and development of outstanding and diverse faculty and academic appointees at UCSB.
 The office is charged with developing, analyzing, interpreting and implementing academic personnel policies and procedures.
 Their website hosts the UC Academic Personnel Manual and its local implementation, The Red Binder, both of which can guide you in your UC career.

 1311 Cheadle Hall

 The Academic Senate is the voice of the faculty in the University of California.
 The Senate is the one organization that enables the faculty, through shared governance, to exercise its right to participate in the University's governance.
 The Academic Senate seeks wide faculty involvement for all of its councils and committees, both at the campus and systemwide levels.
 Additionally, the Senate administers research and travel grants and academic awards.

 1233 Girvetz Hall

 The University of California at Santa Barbara is committed to promoting excellence through diversity and inclusiveness.
 The campus community, in keeping with the academic mission of the University of California to educate its residents, strives to create an environment that is welcoming for all sectors of our state’s diverse population.
-In addition, our campus upholds the principle of equal opportunity for all since equal opportunity fosters the best conditions possible for the enhancement of research, creativity, innovation, and excellence.
+In addition, our campus upholds the principle of equal opportunity for all.

 5105 Cheadle Hall

 UC Santa Barbara Library enables exploration and collaboration for scholars in their intellectual engagement with the world of ideas and the creation of knowledge.
 Faculty members have access to nearly all materials in the vast University of California library system.
 Library staff can also help with course reserves, research and data curation and photocopying and printing services.
 The library has a special quiet study area for faculty located on the first floor, mountain side (near Current Serials).